typst/typst/docs/src/guides/guide-for-latex-users.md

 ## How do I use a command? { #commands }
 LaTeX heavily relies on commands (prefixed by backslashes).
 It uses these _macros_ to affect the typesetting process and to insert and manipulate content.
-Some commands accept arguments, most frequently they are enclosed in curly
+Some commands accept arguments, which are most frequently enclosed in curly
 braces: `\cite{rasmus}`.

 Typst differentiates between [markup mode and code mode]($scripting/#blocks).
-Markup mode is the default and where you can write text and use syntactic constructs like `[*stars for bold text*]`.
-Code mode is similar to other programming languages like Python and allows you to write code like `{1 + 2 == 3}`.
+The default setting is markup mode, where you compose text and apply syntactic constructs such as `[*stars for bold text*]`.
+On the other hand, code mode parallels programming languages such as Python, providing the option to input and execute segments of code.

 Within Typst's markup, you can switch to code mode for a single command (or rather, _expression_) using a hashtag (`#`).
-This is how you call functions and use features like [imports]($scripting/#modules) within markup.
-Within these commands and function calls, code mode applies.
-To embed [_content_]($type/content) as a value, you can go back to markup mode using square brackets:
+This is how you call functions to, for example, split your project into different [files]($scripting/#modules) or render text based on some [condition]($scripting/#conditionals).
+Within code mode, it is possible to render normal markup [_content_]($type/content) by using square brackets.
+Within code mode, this content is treated just as any other normal variable.

 ```example
 First, a rectangle: